Anurag0001/Energy-Trading/README.md

 data preprocessing
-developing a price forecasting model determining the optimal trading strategy implementing the trading algorithm in Python finally testing and optimizing the algorithm.
+developing a price forecasting model

+determining the optimal trading strategy

+implementing the trading algorithm in Python

+finally testing and optimizing the algorithm.
-We will go through these steps one by one.